 With our diverse course offerings, you can explore different subjects or focus on your favourites to build a plan that fits your future.
 On any given day, you will likely:

-- Get your hands dirty in the labs at the Science Teaching Complex (STC), just opened in January 2016.
-STC is home to the Science and Business Students room, where you can drop in for a quick lunch or a latte break, and catch up with your friends to compare notes before your next class.
+- Get your hands dirty in the labs at the Science Teaching Complex (STC).
+STC is home to the Science and Business Students room, where you can drop in for a quick lunch or a latte break and catch up with your friends to compare notes before your next class.

 - Master the process of applying and interviewing for jobs at the largest post-secondary co-op program in the world.
 Dedicated co-op advisors and SciBus peer mentors Ambassador Team (SBAT) support you and provide career guidance and help with the logistics every step of the way.